yeokewei/yeokewei/README.md

 ### Hi there 👋

+Trained in Design and AI, I like to face challenges head-on towards innovation.

+🔭 I’m currently working on Rhino, Grasshopper tools for enhancing Architects' workflow using AI and automation!

+🌱 I’m currently learning RhinoCommon and C# scripting (hopefully making a grasshopper plugin)

+🤔 I’m looking for help with [AI Spatial layout generation](https://xximagazine.com/c/augmenting-design-space-layout-generation-with-ai)

+📫 How to reach me: [kewei.yeo@saaarchitects.com.sg](kewei.yeo@saaarchitects.com.sg)

 <!--
 **yeokewei/yeokewei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.